-Caution: Do not drain the coolant while the engine is still hot and the system is under pressure because dangerous coolant can be discharged.
+Caution: Do not drain the coolant while the engine is still hot and the system is under pressure because dangerous hot coolant can be discharged.

-- 1 Ensure that the machine is on level ground. - 2 Remove the filler cap of the cooling system. - 3 Remove the drain plug from either side of the cylinder block (A) in order to drain the engine.
+- 1 Ensure that the machine is on level ground. - 2 Remove the filler cap of the cooling system.

-Note: Ensure that the drain hole is not restricted.
+3 Remove the drain plug from the side of the cylinder block (A1) or (B1) in order to drain the engine.
+Ensure that the drain hole is not restricted.

-- 4 Open the tap or remove the drain plug at the bottom of the radiator in order to drain the radiator.
-If the radiator does not have a tap or drain plug, disconnect the hose at the bottom of the radiator. - 5 If a lubricating oil cooler is fitted, open the drain tap or remove the drain plug (B1 or C1/D1/E1/F1) in order to drain the coolant from the oil cooler.
+4 Open the tap or remove the drain plug at the bottom of the radiator in order to drain the radiator.
+If the radiator does not have a tap or drain plug, disconnect the hose at the bottom of the radiator.
+Where a lubricating oil cooler/filter assembly is fitted, this must also be drained.
+To do this, disconnect the hose at the bottom of the cooler (C1).